erey6/project1/README.md

   - The app uses HTML, CSS JavaScript and JQuery.
+  - The app gets data from https://data.cityofchicago.org/ and the Google Maps API.
+  - The app uses fonts from Google.
+  - Tree icon from from ICONS8.com.
+Info icon from fontawesome.

-#### Approch:
+#### Approach:

-My first approach was to first build the app to return all tree planting requests for all dates, completed or not completed for the requested ZIP code.
-And then the app would filter those results.

-But I found it easier to filter via the API request.
+The APP makes a request to the API seeking results based on ZIP code.
 There are three variables that change in the API request.
+  - One variable for the ZIP code being searched.
   - One variable for how far back the data should go.
-  - One variable for the ZIP code being searched.
+  - A last variable for whether the tree request is 'complete' or 'open.'

-One of the main challenges I ran into was working with the ISO dates.

-Another challenge after I completed the basic functional app was adding paging.

-future add sort
-add map
+In results, the date of the request or completion is displayed with a 'more' button.
+The more button expands the area to give the user additional information.

+#### Stretch functionality:

+#### Future upgrades:

+Future I would change the date drop down to be by year: "2021 requests," "2020 requests" etc.